SCHOLARSHIP

 • One of the following documents to show proof of enrollment as a current full-time student, submitted in PDF format, such as:

-• A copy of your current semesterโ€™s class schedule
+• A copy of your current semester’s class schedule

-• Enrollment verification issued by school
+• Enrollment verification letter issued by your school

 • A school picture ID that shows you are enrolled in the 2022-2023 academic year